What is impetigo?

 What causes impetigo?

-In the UK, impetigo is usually due to a bacteria called Staphylococcus aureus.
+This information leaflet refers to impetigo in the UK, which is usually due to bacteria called Staphylococcus aureus.
 These germs pass from person to person by skin-to-skin contact or, less often, by bedding, clothing and towels.
 Impetigo can spread rapidly through families and school classes.
 However, it can also spontaneously appear with no link to where it came from.

-The bacteria that cause impetigo can invade normal skin, but more often take advantage of skin that is already damaged by cuts or grazes, insect bites, head lice, scabies, cold sores, or eczema.
+The bacteria that cause impetigo often take advantage of skin that is already damaged by cuts or grazes, insect bites, head lice, scabies, cold sores, or eczema but impetigo can also invade unaffected skin.
 People with diabetes or low immunity are more susceptible to getting impetigo.

 Impetigo is more common in warm humid weather.